Bill Hager (Florida politician): Biography

 Hager was born in Pipestone, Minnesota.
 He later moved to Iowa, where he attended the University of Northern Iowa, graduating with a bachelor's degree in mathematics.
-He then moved to Hawaii, where he worked as a middle school math teacher, and attended the University of Hawaii, receiving his Master of Education in educational psychology in 1972.
+He then moved to Hawaii, where he worked as a middle school math teacher, and attended the University of Hawaiʻi, receiving his Master of Education in educational psychology in 1972.
 Hager then attended the University of Illinois College of Law, graduating with his Juris Doctor in 1974.

 He moved back to Iowa, where he worked as legal counsel to the Republican caucus in the Iowa House of Representatives in 1975.
 Hager then worked as an Assistant Attorney General, and then as the state's Deputy Insurance Commissioner.
 He took a job working as chief of staff to United States Congressman Tom Tauke from 1979 to 1980, and then returned to his work in insurance, serving as the Insurance Commissioner of Iowa from 1986 to 1990.
 During his service as Insurance Commissioner, he was elected to the West Des Moines School Board.

-Hager then moved to the state of Florida in 1990.
+Hager then moved to the Florida in 1990.
 He was elected to the Boca Raton City Council in 2002, and served as the city's Deputy Mayor from 2004 to 2005.